johnzxcvbnm/Adi/unit_2/w05d05/homework/hotels_app/README.md

 **Inside this folder**
 - `touch app.js`
 - directory `models` should already be made and have a `seed.js` file
+- make sure to export the `seed.js` file in order to be able to import it
 - `touch models/hotel.js`
 - `npm init`
 - `npm install mongoose`